-You are already an expert in your field but becoming a thought leader is considered the holy grail of PR and marketing.
+How do you become an industry influencer?
+You are already an expert in your field, but becoming a industry influencer and thought leader is considered the holy grail of PR and marketing.
 It’s when you’re called by the BBC News to be an expert on a breaking story, when the most respected industry trade magazine calls you for your opinion and when you’re asked to speak at those all-important industry events.

 But in this noisy world where everyone has an opinion, how do you become a thought leader?
 How do you elevate yourself and the brand you represent, with your own clear, well thought out viewpoint?

-The initial stages to becoming and staying a thought leader is taking the time to thoroughly Research & Formulate your thoughts before Communicating them with the media.
+The initial stages to becoming and staying an industry influencer is taking the time to thoroughly research and formulate your thoughts before communicating them with the media.
 Follow our tried and tested steps to get you started:

 STAGE 1: RESEARCH THE 5 BE’s